Rapid Asynchronous Plurality Consensus: Introduction

-\paragraph{Pull Voting} The second major research line on $k$-party voting, which is also known as plurality consensus, has its roots in gossiping and rumor spreading.
+One major line of research on plurality consensus has its roots in gossiping and rumor spreading.
 Communication in these models is often restricted to pull requests, where nodes can query other nodes' opinions and use a simple rule to update their own opinion.
-Note that the 3-state protocol from~\cite{AAE08} fits into this model.
-See~\cite{Pel02} for a slightly dated but thorough survey.

-One straightforward variant is the so-called \emph{pull voting} running in discrete rounds, during which each player contacts a node chosen uniformly at random from the set of its neighbors and adopts the opinion of that neighbor.
-The two works by Hassin and Peleg \cite{HP01} and Nakate et al.\ \cite{NIY99} have considered the discrete time two-party voter model on connected graphs.
+In the remainder of this paper we refer to the opinion with initially largest (second-largest, etc.) support as the largest (second-largest, etc.) opinion.
+This does not in any way refer to a possible numerical value that may be associated with an opinion.
+One straightforward variant is the so-called \emph{pull voting} running in discrete rounds, during which each player contacts a node chosen uniformly at random from among its neighbors and adopts the opinion of that neighbor.
+The two papers by Hassin and Peleg \cite{HP01} and Nakata et al.\ \cite{NIY99} have considered the discrete time two-opinion voter model on connected graphs.
 In these papers, each node is initially assigned one of two possible opinions.
-Their main result is that the probability for one opinion \A to win is $P_{\A}=d(\A)/(2m)$, where $d(\A)$ denotes the sum of the degrees of all vertices supporting opinion \A. It has been furthermore shown by Hassin and Peleg \cite{HP01} that the expected time for the two-party voting process to converge to one opinion on general graphs can only be bounded by $\BigO{n^3\log{n}}$.
+Their main result is that the probability for one opinion to win is proportional to the sum of the degrees of all vertices supporting that opinion.
+It has furthermore been shown by Hassin and Peleg \cite{HP01} that the expected time for the two-opinion voting process to converge on general graphs can only be bounded by $\BigO{n^3\log{n}}$.
+Tighter bounds for general graphs were obtained by \cite{CEOR13,BGKM16,KMS16}.

-In \cite{CEOR13}, Cooper et al.\ show that the convergence time until a single message emerges for pull voting on any connected graph $G = (V,E)$ is asymptotically almost always in $\BigO{n/(\nu(1 -\lambda_2))}$.
-In this bound, $\lambda_2$ is the second largest eigenvalue of the transition matrix of a random walk on the graph $G$.
-The parameter $\nu$ measures the \emph{regularity} of $G$ with $1 \leq \nu \leq n^2 / (2m)$, where the equality $\nu=1$ holds for regular graphs.
-Tighter bounds for the expected completion time on random $d$-regular graphs have been shown in \cite{CFR09}.

-From the result in \cite{HP01} one can conclude that even if only a single vertex $v$ initially holds opinion \A, this opinion still wins with probability $P_{\A} = \deg(v)/(2m)$.
-Moreover, the expected convergence time is at least $\BigOmega{n}$ on many graphs, such as regular expanders and complete graphs.
-Taking into account that solutions to many other fundamental problems in distributed computing such as information dissemination \cite{KSSV00} or aggregate computation \cite{KDG03} are known to run much more efficiently, this leaves room for improvement (see \cite{CER14}).